ankane/safely.js/README.md

 safely(keepGoingIfThisFunctionFails)
 ```

-Exceptions are rescued and automatically reported to your favorite reporting service.
+Exceptions are caught and automatically reported to your favorite reporting service.

 In development and test environments, exceptions are raised so you can fix them.